 (ii) an ACROD sticker is displayed in a prominent position on the vehicle.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (4) A person must not drive or ride a vehicle in a zoological park at a speed in excess of 10 km per hour.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (5) A person must not drive or ride a vehicle in a zoological park unless —